Patacon13/LimeApp/README.md

 ### Status of the app

-As we're starting the second part of the GSoC, the app isn't finished yet, there's only a preview version that has the principal functions, without a good graphical interface.
-But can show
+As we're starting the second part of the GSoC, the app isn't finished yet, there's only a preview version that has the principal functions, without a good graphical interface but can execute all the features expected for the first release.

 ## How to compile it